ETF Investing: Unlocking New Market Opportunities

 Step 4: Choose a Brokerage Account

-• Compare Platforms: Look for a brokerage that offers a wide range of ETFs, low fees, and a user-friendly interface.
+• Compare Platforms: Look for a brokerage that offers a wide range of ETF, low fees, and a user-friendly interface.

 • Sign-up Process: Registration usually involves providing identification and financial information.
 Make sure the platform is secure.